Waterfowl hunt opener conditions

 Access: Road access from Dutch John to the Bridgeport unit is in good condition.
 Road access to the Parsons and Butch Cassidy units are somewhat rough, but passable.
 The swinging bridge is open in Colorado and has a maximum width of 8 feet.

-Bird use: Current bird numbers are low due to low water levels.
-Youth Waterfowl Hunt particpants should expect to see some birds, which typically decoy well.
+Bird use: Current bird numbers are low in ponds due to low water levels, but there are still birds along the Green River corridor.
+Youth Waterfowl Hunt participants should expect to see birds, which typically decoy well.
 For the regular season opener, hunters will mostly see mallards, green-winged teal, wigeons and gadwalls.
 Hunters should expect to see few Canada geese this year.

 General information: Water levels will be variable.
 Storms may wash out roads which will be repaired as quickly as possible.